CharlieJT/Recipes/README.md

     of the main image of the home page &  was also selected for the footer to contrast nicely with the blue background.

-    - **Cards -** A white background for each card was kept as a nice indicator of a 'card' & a box-shadow was kept to give a nice separation between the background of the outer card & the inner card.
+    - **Cards -** A white background for each card was kept as a nice indicator of a 'card' & a box-shadow was kept giving a nice separation between the background of the outer card & the inner card.
 This was contrasted nicely with black text.

     - **To Top Arrow -** A white 'up' chevron was contrasted nicely with a darkened background & a white border & when hovered over, the white chevron & border transformed to blue, this was to give a nice live look & feel to the chevron.

-    - **Edit & Delete Buttons -** An blue colour for the edit button was chosen to conform with the buttons of the website & the delete button was styled with red to indicate a 'danger' or (be aware) feel.
+    - **Edit & Delete Buttons -** A blue colour for the edit button was chosen to conform with the buttons of the website & the delete button was styled with red to indicate a 'danger' or (be aware) feel.
 This was contrasted nicely with white text.

     - **Forms -** A white background was chosen to conform to the website & a red asterisk was added to indicate that